 She says if families can keep a connection to the community in which the senior who needs assistance lives, that can help ease the transition, too.
-“It’s so common in our society for older adults to live separately from their children in a different state or region,” and finding a way to support that senior from afar so he or she can remain in the community he or she has lived in for years is an attractive option for many, but one that offers some logistical challenges for the adult children managing the situation.
+“It’s so common in our society for older adults to live separately from their children in different states or regions.”
+Finding a way to support that senior from afar so he or she can remain in the community he or she has lived in for years is an attractive option for many.
+However one that offers some logistical challenges for the adult children managing the situation.

-The nature of these conditions is such that it’s hard to make new memories, and moving to a new home can be disorienting, frustrating and downright scary depending on the stage of cognitive decline.
+The nature of these conditions is such that it’s hard to make new memories.
+Moving to a new home can be disorienting, frustrating, and downright scary depending on the stage of cognitive decline.
 “It takes a bit longer for people to get the layout of a place, and so it would be my suggestion to families moving someone into assisted or independent living to spend the first three or four days staying with them and walking with them everywhere,” she says.
-This means walking to and from the dining room, the mail room, activities and wherever housekeeping and other services are located to help them get oriented with the new routine and where to go when they need something.
+This means walking to and from the dining room, mail room, activities, and wherever housekeeping and other services are located.
+This will help them get oriented with the new routine and where to go when they need something.

 She says this physical act of walking the new routes over and over again is important “because people have somatic memory even if they don’t have cognitive memory.”
 With Alzheimer’s and dementia, “there’s no place for the new information to land.
 But if you go with your body and move through space, and the person is getting used to the idea that the bathroom is over here when I get out of bed, people in earlier stages can make that adjustment.
-If they can’t make that adjustment they should not be there.
+If they can’t make that adjustment, they should not be there.
 They need to be in an environment that’s more structured and supportive.”

 The whole idea is to feel as comfortable as possible when it comes time for you or your loved one to move in.
-Familiarity breeds comfort in this sense; the better you know the community before you move in, the easier your transition will be.
+Familiarity breeds comfort in this sense.
+The better you know the community before you move in, the easier your transition will be.
 “You’ll feel so good when it’s your time.
 It’s like you’re home already.
 You’ll have been there so many times and you’ll know all the people, you’ll slide right in.
 It’s beautiful.
 There’s no shock to the system, it just feels right,” Varano says.